Curvature in conformal mappings of 2D lattices and foam structure: Higher Order Terms in the Complex Curvature

 We can substitute Eq.($\!\!$~\ref{eq:uexp}) and Eq.($\!\!$~\ref{eq:vexp}) into Eq.($\!\!$~\ref{eq:arclength}), then expand the integrand in powers of $t$, and integrate each term with respect to $t$ to give,

 where we assume that $|\xi|$ is small enough to guarantee convergence of the series.
 The coefficients in Eq.($\!\!$~\ref{eq:lexp}) are defined as

 We notice that the coefficients given by Eq.($\!\!$~\ref{eq:l0}) to Eq.($\!\!$~\ref{eq:l2}) (and higher order terms) are defined with respect to the parameter $t$.
-In order to express the coefficients in terms of the complex number $z$ we use Eq. ($\!\!$~\ref{eq:zequ}) from which we have the relationship $dz/dt=e^{i\phi}$, this can be rearranged to give,
+In order to express the coefficients in terms of the complex number $z$ we use Eq. ($\!\!$~\ref{eq:zequ}) from which we have the relationship $dz/dt=e^{i\phi}$, this can be rearranged to give $dt=e^{-i\phi}dz$.
+Thus Eq.($\!\!$~\ref{eq:1div}) to Eq.($\!\!$~\ref{eq:3div}) (and higher order derivatives) can be written as